warleyzee/warleyzee/README.md

 Nice to meet you, I'm Warley Henrique.
 Passionate about technology since childhood.
 I have a degree in Information Systems from PUC Minas.
-I am always studying and perfecting my skills so as not to be left behind.
+I am always studying and improving my skills so as not to be left behind.

 About me:
 <img align = "right" alt = "GIF" src = "dev2.gif" width = "400px" />